ojhavk/ojhavk.github.io/teaching.md

 1. Lecturer of Artificial Intelligence Teasers Lectures on Open days, 2019 (<a href="https://github.com/ojhavk/ojhavk.github.io/blob/main/data/Open_Days_Reading/2019_AI_OpenDay_UoR_Varun.pdf" target="_blank">Slides</a>)
 1. Invited Lecturer of Huawei HCIA-AI course on AI, 09/2020, 02/2021

+### Examples of Innovations in Teaching & Learning
+1. Final Year Module: As degree project coordinator, I have chance to improve the experiences of students and staff by introducing several **novel and innovative ideas**: (a) staff-student interaction sessions, (b) probability-based project allocation scheme, (c) assessment marking proforma and rubric, (d) online assessment strategy during Covid-19 crisis, (e) weekly timetabled supervisory meeting to improve communication strategy, (f) student support strategy using professional skills training sessions, (g) introduced a <a href="https://tinyurl.com/uorcs" target="_blank">departmental report template and writing guide</a>, and (h) developed a strategy and a formal scheme for the cooperation with industries on final year projects.
+2. As a module convener of the Programming in Java module, I divided the weekly tasks into small chunks of easy, medium, and hard levels like Games.
+I color-coded them like _trafic-light system_ green, orange, and red.
+The scores of students on weekly formative assessments on questions related to weekly tasks drastically improved, as well as engagement of students improved significantly on this module.

 ### Teaching & Learning Workshop Participations
 1. Technology Enhanced Learning: ABC Module DesignWorkshop, UoR, 10/2018
 1. Assessment and Feedback Workshop (School Based), UoR, 09/2019